 The question –which came first, the chicken or the egg? — will always be a puzzle.
 But I feel certain that if the ‘egg’ represents a child’s creative endeavors, a parent’s trust must precede the egg.
 Trust in a child’s instincts is the key to encouraging free access to her creative power.

 Creativity is in all of us.
-It cannot be taught.
 It doesn’t come in a craft kit, a toddler dance class, or in a parent’s slew of brilliant ideas.
 Creative sparks happen, seemingly out of nowhere sometimes, and often when we least expect them.
 They flow freer when undirected, certainly when un-judged.

 Creative ideas come to me after a few minutes of running when my mind can wander.
 Sometimes they come to me in the shower, or in the semi-dream state I bask in when I first wake up before self-judgment has the opportunity to barge in with rights, wrongs, and self-doubt.